 Loni is passionate about the health, behaviour and welfare of animals and aims to ensure that both owner and animal get the most out of their interactions with each other.

-Loni is a full member of the Association of Pet Behaviour Counsellors and is an Accredited Clinical Animal Behaviourist and Animal Training Instructor with the Animal Behaviour and Training Council.
+Loni is an ASAB Certificated Clinical Animal Behaviourist (CCAB), a full member of the Association of Pet Behaviour Counsellors and is a registered practitioner for both training and behaviour with the Animal

 "Loni met me and Cocoa at our home and was really warm and friendly.
 She explained the reasons behind the way Cocoa was acting.
 She gave us a really clear step by step plan to reduce Cocoa's fear of fast passing objects and coached me so that I could help with the training.
 Now we can enjoy our walks again, fantastic!"